Hyundai Kona N SUV review

 The Hyundai i30 N was the brand’s first hot hatchback but Hyundai’s relative lack of performance-car experience meant nothing; the i30 N shot to near the top of the hot hatch class.
 The smaller, Ford Fiesta ST-rivalling Hyundai i20 N is also excellent, and the Korean company has done it again with the much-anticipated Kona N.

 Just like the i30 N, the Kona N uses a 2.0-litre turbo petrol engine that produces 276bhp.
 That enables a 0-62mph time of 6.4 seconds, or just 5.5 seconds if you engage launch control.
 In the past, launch control was reserved for supercars and sports cars but now you’ll be able to surprise people with a perfect launch in your small SUV.
 The Kona is only available with an eight-speed dual clutch automatic transmission, whereas the i30 N is also available with a manual gearbox.
-We’d like the option of the six-speed manual here too, as the auto gearbox sometimes struggles to find the right gear.
+We’d like the option of the six-speed manual here too, because the auto gearbox sometimes struggles to kick down or find the right gear quickly.

 The Kona N comes with electronically controlled dampers and a differential as standard in the UK, which, again, would previously have been reserved for the very best performance cars.
 You can feel the differential working if you press the throttle down mid-corner, as the car tightens its line and doesn’t stray wide.
 It makes the car’s performance feel accessible and gives you confidence to drive faster.